Last Updated on May 17, 2023 by Matt

 Improved posture

-Riding an electric scooter requires you to stand upright and maintain good posture, which can help to train your body to maintain proper alignment even when you’re not on the scooter.
+Riding an electric scooter encourages upright standing and good posture, training your body to maintain proper alignment even off the scooter.

 Stronger legs and core muscles